gutow/round_using_error/README.md

 magnitude as the least significant digit reported on the error.
 The default is to report the error to two significant figures.
 The opinionated part is that the output switches automatically from decimal to scientific notation.
 Scientific notation is used for values < 0.1 and > 1000.
+Where the switch occurs can be changed with optional parameters.

 The output is available as:
 * tuple of strings (value, error, power_of_ten);